RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/ShearMover.md

 ```

 -   residue\_selector: An optional, previously-defined [[ResidueSelector|ResidueSelectors]], specifying the subset of residues to which the mover will be applied.
 If not provided, the mover is applied to the whole pose.
 (Alternatively, a MoveMap may be used -- see below).
+-   scorefxn: If specified, the given scorefunction will be used to evaluate the moves.
+If not specified, the Rama score term will be used.
 -   temperature: what MC acceptance temperature to use (tests only the rama score, so not a full MC).
 -   nmoves: how many consecutive moves to make.
 -   angle\_max: by how much to perturb the backbone.